-The Westside Interagency Narcotics ("WIN") Team is an interagency task force comprised of personnel from the police departments of Beaverton, Hillsboro, Tigard, the Washington County Sheriff's Office, the Oregon National Guard Counter-Drug Program, the Federal Bureau of Investigation, and the Drug Enforcement Agency.
+The Westside Interagency Narcotics ("WIN") Team is an inter-agency task force comprised of personnel from the Beaverton and Hillsboro Police Departments, Washington County Sheriff's Office, Oregon National Guard Counter-Drug Program, and Federal Bureau of Investigation (FBI).

 The WIN Team was formed in 1993, recognizing the need for a cooperative effort in the investigation and enforcement of drug laws.
 Our mission is to target all drug traffickers in and around the Washington County area.
 WIN works closely with other narcotics task forces in the area, as well as various federal agencies charged with the responsibility of enforcing drug laws.